CihatAltiparmak/JUAV/README.md

 # JUAV
-JUAV Like Boston Dynamics Robot Dog
+JUAV Like Half Life Strider

 Not finished yet